+(https://doi.org/10.24397/pangloss-0007414#S124)

-<https://doi.org/10.24397/pangloss-0007414#S124> (35) Mwotlap Kē SO ni-van vege hōw. ni-siok taple galgov be.stuck 3sg PROSP 3sg-go anyway north ART-canoe APPR yow а Avven en. out LOC (place) DEF [the hero Qasvay is maneuvering his ship between the shallow reefs] 'He tried to force his way north, so the canoe wouldn't get stuck on the Ravenga rocks.'
+Kē so ni-van vege hōw, ni-siok taple qalgoy yow 3sg prosp 3sg-go anyway north Art-canoe Appr be.stuck out a Ayveñ en.

+LOC (place) DEF

+[the hero Qasvay is maneuvering his ship between the shallow reefs] 'He tried to force his way north, so the canoe wouldn't get stuck on the Ravenga rocks.'

-In all cases, the apprehensive's modal viewpoint (i.e. the judge of the notion that event Q should be avoided) coincides with whoever provides the impetus towards the preemptive action P. In (35), the action of forcing the canoe through a certain path is carried out by the hero Qasvay, so he must be understood to be also the modal source behind the apprehensive that follows.
-Likewise in (32), when a young boy asks his elder brother to go back home, he (the younger brother, i.e. the speaker) is the one who provides the impetus towards the action P '[let's] go home', and so he is logically the modal anchor for the apprehensive in the following close.
+In all cases, the apprehensive's modal viewpoint (i.e. the judge of the notion that event Q should be avoided) coincides with whoever provides the impetus towards the pre-emptive action P. In (36), the action of forcing the canoe through a certain path is carried out by the hero Qasvay, so he must be understood to be also the modal source behind the apprehensive that follows.
+Likewise in (33), when a young boy asks his elder brother to go back home, he (the younger brother, i.e. the speaker) is the one who provides the impetus towards the action P '[let's] go home', and so he is logically the modal anchor for the apprehensive in the following close.

-When the apprehensive is used in an independent clause - as we'll discuss in Section 4 - the underlying modal subject always coincides with the speaker.
+When the apprehensive is used in an independent clause-as we'll discuss in §4-the underlying modal subject always coincides with the speaker.